Passage Retrieval (CPR) implementation overview

 Important

-The SE model must be associated with the same query pipeline as the CPR model.
+The SE model must be associated with the same query pipeline that’s used by the CPR model.

 Use the Passage Retrieval API to retrieve the most relevant passages that were identified by the CPR model to enhance the generated output of your LLM application.